dmacas066/Solarwinds-Orion-orionsdk/README.md

 # Solarwinds-Orion-orionsdk
-Scripts for use with Solarwinds Orion &amp; orionsdk
-\n Based off sample scripts provided by the orionsdk github page
+Scripts for use with Solarwinds Orion &amp; orionsdk based off sample scripts provided by the orionsdk github page